ksatirli/terraform-github-repository/README.md

 ## Dependencies

-This module depends on a correctly configured [GitHub Provider](https://www.terraform.io/docs/providers/github/index.html) in your Terraform codebase.
+This module depends on a correctly configured [GitHub Provider](https://www.terraform.io/docs/providers/github/index.html) in your Terraform codebase with a minimum version of `4.4.0`.

 ## Usage